google-deepmind/pysc2/docs/environment.md

 The `types` are a predefined list of argument types that can be used in a function call.
 The exact definitions are in `pysc2.lib.actions.TYPES`

-Some actions are general.
-This is visible in `actions.py` through an extra param at function construction.
-It's often exposed in the name as longer versions being the specific versions.
-Above you see `Attack_screen` (general), `Attack_Attack_screen` and `Scan_Move_screen` (specific).
-For now only the general actions are exposed through the environment api.
+#### Action categories

 A `Morph` action transform a unit to a different unit, at least according to the unit_type in the observation.
-For example `Morph_Lair_quick` morphs a hatchery to a lair. `Morph_SiegeMode_quick` and `Morph_Unsiege_quick` morphs a siege tank between tank and siege mode.
+For example `Morph_Lair_quick` morphs a hatchery to a lair; `Morph_SiegeMode_quick` and `Morph_Unsiege_quick` morphs a siege tank between tank and siege mode.
 An `Effect` is a single effect, rarely cancelable.
 A `Behavior` can be turned on and off but doesn't change the unit type.

+#### General vs Specific actions

+StarCraft II speaks in terms of abilities.
+Sometimes a single concept that can be done by many units is implemented as a single ability (eg Move, Halt, Patrol), and sometimes as many abilities (eg Attack, Burrow, Cancel, Lift/Land).
+`Burrow` is a simple example where each zerg unit that can burrow has its own ability (`BurrowDown_Drone`, `BurrowDown_Zergling`, etc).
+Exposing those individually would make the action space even more complicated, and make it hard to burrow a whole army at once given a [limited APM](#apm-and-fairness), so we added a concept of general abilities that merge all of the specific abilities that would happen together or using the same key in the game UI.
+If you give the specific ability (eg `BurrowDown_Zergling`) it'll only affect the specific units that support that ability (eg Zerglings), while if you give the corresponding general ability (`BurrowDown`) it'll affect all units that support it.

+Attack is a non-obvious case of this.
+There is `Attack`, which is the general ability that corresponds to what the UI does, but under the hood that actually executes `Attack_Attack` for offensive units, `Scan_Move` for support units like medivacs that can't attack but should come along as if they can, `Attack_AttackBuilding` for defensive buildings (eg missile turret) and `Attack_Redirect` for bunkers to tell their loaded units to attack.

+For now only the general actions are exposed through the environment api so only the general actions should be returned in the available actions observation.

+In `pysc2.lib.actions.FUNCTIONS` specific functions have an additional parameter that references the general parameter.

+#### Example usage

-Take a look at the `random_agent` for an example of how to consume `ValidActions` and fill `FunctionCall`s.
+Take a look at the [random agent](../pysc2/agents/random_agent.py) for an example of how to consume `ValidActions` and fill `FunctionCall`s.

 The following snippet shows how to print a human-readable list of available
 actions: